Emergency-Response-Demo/erdemo.io/eda.md

 # 2. Orchestration of *Events in Motion*

 From a technical perspective, each of the events used in the ER-Demo application could have been produced and consumed by services without a central coordinator.
 This is known as a *choreography*.
 However, this approach can lead to a system that can be fairly opaque.
+For example, several years ago, Netflix attempted choreography and ran into [several of these types of problems](https://netflixtechblog.com/netflix-conductor-a-microservices-orchestrator-2e8d4771bf40).

 As an alternative approach to a *choreography* (with no central coordinator), the ER-Demo implements a business process (in the form of BPMN2) that explicitly *orchestrates* the event-driven interactions between business services.

 ![](site/images/../../images/incident-process-events-animated.gif)